PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 It's an identity server based on the Orchard Core modular framework and the [OpenId module](https://docs.orchardcore.net/en/dev/docs/reference/modules/OpenId/) already configured.
 The module uses [OpenIddict-core](https://github.com/openiddict/openiddict-core) and as the [author recommends](https://github.com/openiddict/openiddict-core#i-want-something-simple-and-easy-to-configure) is a good way to configure a simple and easy identity server.

 When you run the project, you can select the __Identity__ recipe, which will load the `identity.recipe.json` containing all the necessary default configuration for an identity server.
-Once the setup is done, the `/admin` url gives you access to all the settings.
+Once the setup is done, the `/admin` url gives you access to the dashboard.

 ### OpenIdServer